 The situation was quieter in the Hebron area.
-There were many incidents in Haifa, including attacks on both and Jewish buses.
+There were many incidents in Haifa, including attacks on both Arab and Jewish buses.
 Nothing further was reported from the Syrian frontier area.
-In Nablus, armed Arabs entered the Ottoman Bunk and stole 140 pounds.
+In Nablus, armed Arabs entered the Ottoman Bank and stole 140 pounds.
 A Jewish convoy was attacked by Arabs near Beersheba and the engagement was terminated by military and police intervention.
 Casualties in these incidents were as follows:

-British 3 soldiers killed, one soldier and one civilian wounded

-Arabs 10 killed 34 wounded

-Jews 6 killed 22 wounded
+British 3 soldiers killed, one soldier and one civilian wounded.
+Arabs 10 killed, 34 wounded.
+Jews 6 killed, 22 wounded.

-Others 1 killed 1 wounded